PubHubs/PubHubs/.gitlab/issue_templates/update-dependencies.md

 - [ ] Run `npm outdated` to check for major updates (difference between wantend and latest) and change the package.json file to update major versions if wanted.
 - [ ] To address issues that do not require attention, run: `npm audit fix`
   - (2024-jul) This gives a warning about @vue/cli-service@3.3.1.
 You can ignore this as running npm audit fix --force breaks more things.
+  - (2024-jul) updating 'msw' to 2.3.3 breaks the tests when its ran on gitlab.
+If it's not fixed in 2024-oct, make an issue at msw repo.
 - [ ] To address issues with breaking changes, check them and solve them if possible.

 ## Hub Client